Interstate 60: Plot

-With no Interstate 60 on the roadmap, Neal sets out west and encounters O.W.
+With no Interstate 60 on the roadmap, Neal sets out south to where it should be, (between I-40 and I-70) and encounters O.W.
 Grant on the roadside.
-Grant gives Neal directions to the unlisted Interstate 60, and on his journey, Neal meets various characters including a man who can consume unnatural quantities of food and drink; a promiscuous woman looking for perfect sex; a lonely mother looking for her son, who is living in a city where the population is addicted to a government-controlled drug; a dying ex-advertiser who is on a crusade to punish dishonesty; and Mrs. James, who runs the Museum of Art Fraud that actually contains real masterpieces posing as fakes.
+Grant gives Neal directions to Interstate 60.
+On his journey, Neal meets a man who can consume unnatural quantities of food and drink; a woman looking for perfect sex; a mother looking for her son, who lives in a city where the population is addicted to a government-controlled drug; a dying ex-advertiser on a crusade to punish dishonesty; and Mrs. James, who runs the Museum of Art Fraud that actually contains real masterpieces posing as fakes.

-When Neal reaches the town of Morlaw, where all citizens are lawyers who spend their days suing each other, he finally finds Lynn, the imprisoned mystery woman he has been dreaming about and painting.
-Lynn explains that she met O.W.
+At the town of Morlaw, where all citizens are lawyers who spend their days suing each other, Neal finds Lynn, the imprisoned woman he has been dreaming about and painting.
+Lynn met O.W.
 Grant and wished to find the right guy.
-They spend the night together at the "Fork in the Road" motel.
+They have sex at a motel.
 Neal also makes a painting of the motel.
 Neal leaves to deliver the package in Danver, while Lynn stays behind.

-On the radio, Neal hears a report of a reported murderer on the loose, and the description matches his car.
+On the radio, Neal hears of a reported murderer on the loose, and the description matches his car.
 He abandons his vehicle to hitchhike.
-Arriving in Danver, Neal meets "Robin Fields", who turns out to be O.W.
+In Danver, Neal meets "Robin Fields", who turns out to be O.W.
 Grant.
-After opening the package (which holds a replacement monkey-head pipe for O.W.'s broken one), Grant uses his magic powers to "warp" Neal back in time, where he wakes up in the hospital before he first encountered Ray.
+After opening the package (which holds a replacement monkey-head pipe for O.W.'s broken one), Grant uses his powers to "warp" Neal back in time, where he wakes up in the hospital before he first encountered Ray.

-Leaving the hospital, Neal confronts his father and asserts his right to live his life without his father's interference.
-His sister takes him to an art gallery where Neal sees his painting of the "Fork in the Road".
-A girl who resembles Lynn talks to him about commissioning him to do a series of paintings on roadside motels and diners.
+Leaving the hospital, Neal confronts his father and asserts his right to live his life without the latter's interference.
+His sister takes him to an art gallery where Neal sees his painting of the motel – submitted on his behalf by O.W.
+Grant after Neal had "left it" there.
+He is approached by Lynn, who in reality works with Danver Publishing, because she took an interest in his painting.
+She talks about wanting to commission him to do more paintings on roadside motels and diners.